Rohitn-2312/assignments/week-2/01-async-js/easy/1-counter.md

 ## Create a counter in JavaScript

-//  We have already covered this in the second lesson, but as an easy recap try to code a counter in Javascript
-// It should go up as time goes by in intervals of 1 second
+We have already covered this in the second lesson, but as an easy recap try to code a counter in Javascript It should go up as time goes by in intervals of 1 second

-set interval (count,1000)
-var a=0;
-function count(){
-console.log(a)
-a++
-}